33 Health Mistakes Women Make In their 50s

 An annual pap smear, testing for cervical cancer, is routine in your younger years.
 However, cervical cancer, caused by the human papilloma virus (HPV), the same virus that causes genital warts, is much less likely the older you get.
 "This is why we now recommend adolescent boys and girls get the HPV vaccine," Dr. Mintz points out.

-The Remedy Rx: After the age of 25, with a history of normal pap tests which are HPV negative, you can actually decrease the frequency of pap tests to every five years, says Dr. Mintz.
+The Rx: After the age of 25, with a history of normal pap tests which are HPV negative, you can actually decrease the frequency of pap tests to every five years, says Dr. Mintz.
 Of course, discuss this with your OB/GYN before deciding.

 Not Stretching Enough

 Don't skip it!
 While a pre-workout stretch is crucial for anyone, older adults are seriously prone to injury.
 "Stretching is an essential part of beginning a running or training program for a woman over age 50," states Allen Conrad, BS, DC, CSCS of Montgomery County Chiropractic Center in North Wales, PA.
 "If the muscles do not maintain full range of motion through stretching as you train, you will develop stress points which can lead to injuries like tendonitis," he explains, adding that back spasms can also be experienced.

 The Rx: "Make sure to pace yourself and stretch before and after a workout," urges Dr. Conrad.

 While high intensity workouts may have been fine in your forties, as you age you should consider slowing down a little.
 "A common mistake women make while training is training too often, too quickly," says Dr. Conrad.
 This is often because they are looking to drop weight and want instant results, so they go too fast and workout too many days in a row.
 "This often results in a beginner becoming too sore or injured, which in turn makes them frustrated," he points out.